-John has represented corporate and individual clients in a variety of practice areas, including product liability, employment, construction/fidelity and surety, financial services litigation, premises liability, and commercial litigation.
+John Patterson has represented corporate and individual clients in a variety of practice areas, including product liability, employment, construction/fidelity and surety, financial services litigation, premises liability, and commercial litigation.
 His experience extends to various industries, including aerospace, banking, construction, insurance, pharmaceutical and medical device, arts and entertainment, and trucking.
 He handles all phases of litigation - from initial discovery to jury verdict and appeal - before area state and federal courts, as well as federal administrative tribunals.

 John graduated from the University of Kansas School of Law, where he served on the staff of Kansas Journal of Law and Public Policy.
-He has been selected as a Rising Star by Missouri and Kansas Super Lawyers 2012-Present.
+He has been selected as a Rising Star by Missouri and Kansas Super Lawyers 2012-2019.

 - USDC, Western District of Missouri